Assassination of Kim Jong-nam: Autopsy

 An autopsy was conducted despite North Korean diplomats objecting to any such procedure on Kim's body.
 Malaysian officials later commented that the autopsy proceeded as the North Korean diplomats failed to submit a formal protest.
 A post-mortem on Kim was conducted on 15 February at the Kuala Lumpur Hospital mortuary in the presence of several North Korean officials, and concluded the following day with formally confirming the identity of Kim's body.
 The autopsy was conducted by pathologist Mohamad Shah Mahmood of Kuala Lumpur Hospital, who testified that Kim's lungs, brain, liver and spleen were affected by the poison.
 Chemical pathologist Nur Ashikin Othman testified that Kim's urine showed the effects of being exposed to the poison.
-Low levels of cholinesterase indicated that Jong-nam had been exposed to an insecticide or nerve agent.
-Forensic consultant Dr. Nurliza bte Abdullah testified that Jong-nam's pupil constriction, and the feces in his underwear, suggested he had been poisoned.
+Low levels of acetylcholinesterase indicated that Kim had been exposed to an insecticide or nerve agent.
+Forensic consultant Dr. Nurliza bte Abdullah testified that Kim's pupil constriction, and the feces in his underwear, suggested he had been poisoned.

 On 24 February, Malaysia's police chief Khalid Abu Bakar announced that a post-mortem toxicology report had found traces of the nerve agent VX on Kim's face.
-According to experts, the use of VX gas may explain why two assailants were involved, because each assailant "could have wiped two or more precursors" in Kim's face.
+According to experts, the use of VX may explain why two assailants were involved, because the assailants "could have wiped two or more precursors" in Kim's face.
 This is referred to as a binary chemical weapon.
 This method could ensure that the assailants were not themselves killed by the poison, which can be fatal in very small amounts; additionally, smuggling the chemical components into Malaysia separately could have helped avoid detection.
 Aisyah reported she vomited in the taxi afterward and has continued to feel unwell.

 Chemical weapons experts Jean-Pascal Zanders and Richard Guthrie noted that the reported effects were not entirely consistent with the potency of VX—Kim was able to walk to the medical station without suffering spasms, paramedics were not affected, the assailants survived and there were no other reports of injury even though the scene of the attack was not cleaned for over a week.
 VX degrades rapidly in storage and North Korea's supplies are believed to be several years old, which could explain the apparent weakness of the chemical.

 On 10 March, police completed the autopsy, confirming that the deceased was Kim Jong-nam based on DNA provided by his son Kim Han-sol, and the body was handed to the Ministry of Health for further action.
 The Health Ministry said they would then give Kim's family two to three weeks to claim his body, with the body having been embalmed to preserve it during the period.
 The family, however, declined to take the body and gave the Malaysian authorities permission to manage the remains.
 Over objections of Kim Han-sol, the body was flown to Pyongyang on 31 March.
 Kim Jong-nam's blazer, backpack and watch were initially submitted to a police chemistry department for analysis, but subsequently returned to officials from the North Korean embassy.